Gaza's Arab Idol winner Assaf brings

 “He is an example for Arab youth, he managed to make his dream reality despite the difficulties,” said Ahmed, a 17-year-old Palestinian living in the Netherlands.

 “What's amazing is that a Palestinian can be talked about in a positive way.
 That doesn't happen often,” he said.

-Palestinians from Germany and Belgium are also expected to travel to the Netherlands for the concert, organizers said, which will also be attended by most Arab ambassadors.
+Palestinians from the Netherlands but also Germany and Belgium traveled to the concert, which was also attended by most Arab ambassadors posted to the Hague.

 “I'm really happy for him.
 It's true that people are sometimes afraid to talk about Palestine in a positive way,” said Nour, 20, a Dutch-Moroccan who came to the concert with his sister Sarah, 19.

 “Thank you the Netherlands for welcoming the Arab Idol,” said Palestinian ambassador Nabil Abuznaid as he introduced Assaf, hailing his “message of peace. “